cypress-io/cypress/readme.md

 To make changes to our documentation:

-1. Make changes **locally** here (in markdown) and then synchronize them **remotely**.
+- Make changes **locally** here (in markdown) and then synchronize them **remotely**.

 ### Working Locally

-You may need to login with your Readme.io credentials before working.
+You will need to login with your Readme.io credentials before working.
 You may see an error when trying to upload or clean that looks like this: `throw 'Error: Request failed!
 (Redirected to login...)'`

+Login with your Cypress readme.io account credentials.

 ```bash
 export README_EMAIL=<readmeio_account_email>